Optimal Design under Interference, Homophily, and Robustness Trade-offs: Theoretical guarantees

 \section{Theoretical guarantees}

-\Cref{thm:approximation_error} and its corollary provide worst-case MSE bounds for the SDP solution paired with the Gaussian Rounding procedure.
-In \Cref{thm_gsw}, we provide worst-case MSE bounds for the Gram-Schmidt Walk algorithm by applying results from \citet{harshaw2024balancing}.
+\Cref{corr:approximation_bound} provides worst-case MSE bounds for the SDP solution paired with the Gaussian Rounding procedure.
+In \Cref{thm:gsw}, we provide worst-case MSE bounds for the Gram-Schmidt Walk algorithm by applying results from \citet{harshaw2024balancing}.
+The proofs are presented in \Cref{proof:thm_approximation_error}.